How do I know how much to pay for a property?

 What type of insurance do I have to carry?

 At closing, we will require a one year, paid in advance, Builders’ Risk certificate of insurance with a vacancy clause.
 Also, Windstorm and/or Flood Insurance may be required depending upon the location of the property.
 If windstorm is not included in your hazard insurance policy, a separate policy may be required and can be obtained through the Texas Windstorm Insurance Association.
+For your convenience, our affiliate company, Investors Insurance Group, LLC may also be able to assist you obtain the required insurance.

 Can I occupy the house or have a tenant in the house while I'm doing the rehab work?